Bimfortune12/LITA-CAPSTONE-PROJECT-1/README.md

 ## Project Overview
-This project is to analyzes the sales performance of a retail store and to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends and to provide actionable insight into the sale performance of the project. by analysing the various parameters in the data
+This project is to analyzes the sales performance of a retail store and to explore sales data to uncover key insights such as top-selling products, regional performance, monthly sales trends and to provide actionable insight into the sale performance of the project. by analysing the various parameters in the data.
 The goal is to produce an interactive dashboard that highlights the findings.

 ### Data Sources
-The primary source of Date used here is Data sale csv and this is an opensource data that can freely downloaded from an open source or any other data repository
+The primary source of Date used here is Data sale csv and this is an open source data that can freely downloaded from an open source or any other data repository

 ### Tools Used